Skyhawk172/CleaningData/README.md

 ##Output

-The output of the run_analysis.R script is a tidy table containing 180 rows and 68 columns, i.e. 30 different subjects who each performed six activities.
-All the columns are appropriately named and described in the Codebook.md file attached with this submission.
+The output of the run_analysis.R script is a tidy table containing 180 rows and 68 columns (i.e. 30 different subjects who each performed six activities).

+The columns are appropriately named, as described in the Codebook.md file attached with this submission, and each row represents one (averaged) observation of one subject performing one activity.